 A couple weeks ago I did a blog post asking for reader suggestions about what content they would like to see in future posts.
-Today’s post came from the suggestion of Jay’s comment about how to determine whether to list an item on ebay or amazon.
+Today’s post was written to answer the question, “is it better to sell on ebay or amazon?”
 I will be covering how I decide which platform to list on as well as how I decide whether or not to use the fulfillment by amazon program.

 Below is my basic thought process when evaluating any potential item to resell (note that this assumes the item fits my required profit threshold, if the item does not fit my minimum profit threshold I will move on immediately):